Pylons-tech/pylons_sdk/SDK-tutorial.md

 - Show the created private key
   ```
-  pylonscli keys show test --keyring-backend=test
+  pylonscli keys show jack --keyring-backend=test
   ```
-  This will show the info of the private key `test` that is just added.
+  This will show the info of the private key `jack` that is just added.
   The result will be like following.
   ```
   {
-    "name": "test",
+    "name": "jack",
     "type": "local",
     "address": "cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7",
     "pubkey": "cosmospub1addwnpepqv6ppfkfu7cm62a2n3qfjr6r2h5dcssrywly59n699v9g6gykccq55hzewf"